Formosan black bear: Endangered species

 From 1998 to 2000, 15 Formosan black bears were captured and radio collared in Yushan National Park.
 Reported bear sightings are very infrequent and no one knows exactly how many bears still exist.
 The species has been legally protected since 1989 but illegal hunting continues and such poaching continues to threaten Formosan black bear populations.
 For example, eight of fifteen bears captured in the above survey had missing toes or paws, caused by illegal traps.

 Since 1989, Formosan black bears have been listed as endangered animals and protected by Taiwan's Cultural Heritage Preservation Law (文化資產保存法).
 Internationally, the entire species of Asiatic black bear is listed on Appendix I of CITES.
 CITES bans all international trade of any products from this species.
 The species is also listed on the red list of the International Union for Conservation of Nature and Natural Resources (IUCN) as vulnerable.

 An indigenous Bunun hunter once said, "If there were no bears in the mountains, the forest would look empty and I would feel lonely."
 Mei-Hsiu Hwang of Institute of Wildlife Conservation, a campaigner for black-bear preservation, also said: "We do not wish to lose this soul of Taiwan's mountains.
 We do not wish our offspring to see them only in the zoo or in history books."

 There is still hope for the Formosan black bear.
 In 2009, Lin Yuan-Yuan (a member of Yushan National Park's black bear conservation group) recorded footage showing a mother bear attempting to help her two cubs cross a rapid near Batongguan Trail in the eastern section of Tafen (塔芬).
+In 2026, two separate recordings in Beinan Township were reported by the Taitung branch of Taiwan's Forestry and Nature Conservation Agency.